jygttgyy/Crypto-Mining/README.md

 # Crypto-Mining
-This is the Crypto Mining file to support jygttgyy
+This is the Crypto Mining Instructions file to support jygttgyy

 EN : This is the download file for a crypto miner to support jygttgyy.
 Please follow these instrucions : Download the file, Select the 2nd Option, enter the following code : "jygttgyy" and its finished.
 If you have any problems after the downloading, please contact [REDACTED]#1137 On Discord.